 No matter what the situation, the reminder of this little tale is enough to stop me in my tracks.
 There can be no question but that we have all eaten each other’s cookies, and often with a grand sense of our own piety.
 It is crazy to the point of funny and crazy to the point of tragic.
 I bet I could count scores of stories in my life and those dear to me, that can be measured out by this little tale of lemon drop cookies.

-And so it is with the retelling these two little bedtime stories, that I put my judging thoughts to sleep for what I plan on being a long, long time.
+And so it is with the retelling these two little bedtime stories, that I put my thoughts of judgment to sleep for what I plan on being a long, long time.
 And what a good feeling that is.